zd3sf/esphome-docs/components/remote_transmitter.rst

 Remote Transmitter Actions
 --------------------------

 Remote transmitters support a number of :ref:`actions <config-action>` that can be used to send remote codes.
 All supported protocols are listed below.
-All actions additionally have these configuration variables:
+All actions have these additional configuration variables:

 .. code-block::yaml